elliotjonesdev/quickquiz/README.md

 ## UX
 ### Project Goals
-The primary goal of QUICK QUIZ is to provide a quick and fun quiz at the touch of a button, that is easy to interact with and that provides a quick moment of light enjoyment and interest.
+The primary goal of QUICK QUIZ is to provide a quick and fun quiz at the touch of a button, that is easy to interact with and that provides a quick moment of light enjoyment, entertainment and test of some basic general knowledge questions.
+The website is designed for ease of use as the game player selects each answer, automatically progressing through the questions in a straight forward manner.
+The playability of the game allows the user to easily restart the game at the click of a button and try again, making usingQuick Quix an enjoyable experience.

 #### User Goals
-* To find out information about GENER8 GYM quickly and easily
+* To have a challenging but seamless quiz experience
 * Interact with the website in an intuitive manner
-* To identify with the modern appeal and layout of the website
+* To identify with the playful color and logo of the quiz
-* To easily operate the website on all devices
+* To easily operate the quiz on all devices

-#### Business Goals
-* To inform the user of GENER8 GYM and its services
-* To appeal to the identified target audience
-* To attract new members to the gym membership
+## Features

 ## Initial Wireframes
 <p align="center">